fbomb111/full-stack-ml-ops/README.md

 ### Deploying the Container's Image

-After succesfully testing your container, deploy it to AWS's ECR by running `make push_container`
+After succesfully testing your container, before deploying, you can clear out all the assets you created while testing by running `make purge`.
+This will delete your docker image and all your data assets.
+Then run `make build_container` so you can push a lighter weight version.
+Deploy it to AWS's ECR by running `make push_container`.

+**I don't know why these images are enormous.
+Plan on this taking a substantial amount of time to push the container to ECR until I can fix this**

 ### Data in the Cloud